deluksic/apollonian-circles/README.md

 # Why

-Developed as a technical challenge.
-Currently uses SVG to render circles, but will use WebGPU in next iterations.
+Developed as a technical challenge, to learn math and WebGPU.